Red Sox-Astros ALDS Preview: Can Boston Slow Houston’s Offense, Pull Upset?

 Boston

 These aren’t your father’s Red Sox.
-Hell, these aren’t your Red Sox … from, like, the last 10 years.
+Hell, these aren’t your Red Sox from, like … the last 10 years.
 It’s been a while since we’ve seen a Boston offense that strikes this little fear into opposing pitchers.
-The Red Sox offense isnt’ necessarily bad, it’s just, on paper, very average.
-In a year where home runs were hit literally at a record pace, only three teams — San Francisco, Pittsburgh and Atlanta — hit fewer home runs than the Red Sox.
-And we’re just one year removed from watching the Red Sox bats go absolutely silent against a great pitching team in the Indians.
-The Red Sox might have to play a little small ball.
-They finished sixth in baseball in steals, and they had the fourth-lowest strikeout rate of any team in baseball.
+The Red Sox offense isn’t necessarily bad, it’s just very average.
+In a year where home runs literally were hit at a record pace, only three teams — San Francisco, Pittsburgh and Atlanta — tallied fewer home runs than the Red Sox.
+And we’re just one year removed from watching Boston’s bats go absolutely silent against a great pitching team in the Indians.

+The Red Sox might have to play a little small ball in this series.
+They finished sixth in baseball in steals and had the fourth-lowest strikeout rate of any team in baseball.
 They’re a lot like the Royals from 2015 — OK starting pitching, great bullpen and lots of contact.

 Houston

 The Astros had the best offense in baseball this season.
 They scored the most runs, hit the second-most home runs, had the highest batting average and led the majors in on-base percentage.
-There isn’t an easy out in the lineup, led by Jose Altuve who might be the best pure hitter in the sport.
+There isn’t an easy out in the lineup, starting with Jose Altuve, who might be the best pure hitter in the sport.
 Houston had four hitters slug at least 23 home runs, led by George Springer who hit 34.
 There’s just so much balance from to bottom.

 Advanced scouting — and executing the scouting report — is more important than ever for the Red Sox if they’re going to find any sort of trends or holes in the Houston lineup.
 Good luck with that, though.

 Advantage: Houston